Why "Good Brand Story"?

 2. I fell in love with stories way before I could read.
 My mother would take the simplest stories and turned them into the most captivating tales, and she still does that now for her grandson.
 I would like to think that my penchant for storytelling comes from her.

 3. I live and breathe words.
 Writing is the best way for me to express myself and it has been this way since I was a child.
 I penned my first novel at age ten.
 It was the world’s most exclusive story because the only audience was my sister.
 My novel was so gripping that it kept her up all night.
 Ah, sweet childhood memories.
 We still laugh when we talk about this now.
 This little seed of love for writing grew through the years, blossoming into school essays, blogs, thick stacks of diaries, a short-lived e-magazine founded with college friends… and now it has brought me here, to Good Brand Story.
-Under the “Stories” section, an outlet for my creative expression, you will find different types of writings, all penned by me.
+Under the “Stories” section, an outlet for my creative expression, you will find different types of writing, all penned by me.

 4. There are only a few things in life that make one happy, and I think I am very blessed to call one of these things my job.
 Branding and writing for businesses is not just my bread and butter, it bestows me with a sense of purpose, fuels me and gives me joy.
 In fact, the intersection of business, writing and creative work is where I excel, which is why the concept of Ikigai resonates with me.